tangerinedream/AWS_EC2_Scheduler/README.md

 |**TierStopOverrideOperatingSystem**|The name of the OS in the guest.
 Valid values are "Linux", or "Windows"|No. Unless you configure *TierStopOverrideFilename*|

 #### JSON: TierSpecification Example
 The below JSON is a row in the TierSpecification DynamoDB table, and can be mapped several DynamoDB Attributes, three of which will contain JSON.
 This tier, named *Role_Web* is Started as the third tier (sequence == 2) when the workload starts and is Stopped first.
-Every instance is checked prior to Stopping (because Instance Exemption was configured and SSM enabled by the Administrator) to determine a file named StopOverride exists in the tmp directory (content of file is irrelevant), and if so the instance will not be stopped.
 In the event of a Scaling request, with a provided profile name of "profileC", all instances within this tier will first be changed to t2.large prior to Starting.
 Not all attributes are required.
 ```json
 {
   "SpecName": "BotoTestCase1",